Doctor of Philosophy candidate

 “I’m hoping that this thesis will provide a platform for future research that is dedicated to ensuring young people’s rights are protected and adhered to by the justice system.
 Most importantly, my research is giving a voice to those in the justice system who are often silenced: our tamariki.”

 Fulfilling a promise

-There is also a personal reason behind her PhD research, says Jazz whose thesis is supervised by Alison Cleland from the AUT Law School and Associate Professor Sharyn Graham Davies from the School of Social Sciences and Public Policy.
+There is also a personal reason behind her PhD research, says Jazz whose thesis is supervised by Professor Marilyn Waring, Associate Professor Sharyn Graham Davies and Dr Kirsten Hanna.

 “My PhD is fulfilling a promise I made to my Uncle John who was an inspiring academic, mentor and champion educator for New Zealand tamariki.